nort3x/Quanta/README.md

 main purpose of Quanta is being the head first solution for efficiency in practice and still reducing complexity as much as possible,

+its also mentionable that Quanta is a standalone library, which makes it pretty small compared to other libraries

 [comparison benchmark](https://github.com/nort3x/Quanta/blob/main/Benchmark.txt)

 ![comparison-chart](https://github.com/nort3x/Quanta/blob/main/chart.png "comparison chart")